4.2 Ansible Playbooks - Templates

 {% endfor %}

-Run the playbook, then check on node1 (as user root) if everthing is as expected:
+Run the playbook, then check on node1 (as user root) if everything is as expected:

 1